adam-kosinski/Birds/miscellaneous/brainstorm.md

 TODO

 Allow groups to be configured.
+Note that new taxa might be added or removed, so don't assume the taxa list will stay the same.
 Issue - custom groups won't update local storage because no iNaturalist data fetched yet.
-Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping
+Fix this by disallowing local storage update if no iNaturalist AND no conf value from a custom grouping.

 Teaching page, where it shows you several examples of each taxon next to each other?
 Have info links for each taxon on that page.
 Number of examples could be adjusted based on number of taxa.
 If 2 taxa, show 2-3 examples each.
 If 4 taxa, maybe 2 examples each.
 More than that, just do 1 example each.